mozilla/ad-analysis-for-facebook/system-design.md

 ## DataStorage

-This extension stores four persistent variables.
+This extension stores three persistent variables.
 All read and write access to the persistent variables must go through the object `DataStorage`.
 There is only one instance of `DataStorage` running in the extension, inside of `DataServer`.

-The four persistant variables are:
+The three persistant variables are:
 - `disableMonitor` is a boolean that specifies whether the scanner is disabled.
-- `startDate` records the time when the scanner is first turned on or when the database is last cleared.
 - `ads` contains an array of ads collected.
 - `targets` contains an array of ad targeting information.